 As we all know, our body is made up of muscles, bones and also some other tissues.
-It’s very obvious that if you too much abuse them on a daily basis for years, they are going to give up on you.
+It’s very obvious that if you abuse them too much daily for years, they are going to give up on you.
 The muscles first give a sign by telling your brain that it needs rest or some time to relax first before it can be fully recovered again.
 This feeling is called Delayed Onset Muscle Soreness (DOMS).
-Sometimes this sensation can go for a few days before the pain will subside.
+Sometimes this sensation can go on for a few days before the pain subside.

-After DOMS has gone away, then the joints are affected next because they cannot sustain that same intense movement anymore.
+After DOMS has gone away, the joints are affected because they cannot sustain that same intense movement anymore.

-The next thing that happens is when you continue doing an intense workout for years, and then your bones are going to wear out.
+The next thing that happens is when you continue doing an intense workout for years, and your bones will wear out.

-It’s obvious that your body will need more calcium to keep up with the intensity of work out.
-Without adequate calcium intake then the muscles are not able to recover fully.
+Your body will need more calcium to keep up with the intensity of the workout.
+Without adequate calcium intake, the muscles cannot recover fully.

 The best way against OTS is by resting 1 day for each day you train during the week instead of resting 3-4 days at once, and it will help your body cope better with an intense workout schedule.

-But OTS isn’t the only problem that we’re going to face when we stop working out.
-One of the most significant issues is a bone loss because we don’t use our bones anymore.
+But OTS isn’t the only problem we will face when we stop working out.
+One of the most significant issues is bone loss because we don’t use our bones anymore.

-After becoming sedentary for long periods then your muscles are not contracted anymore.
-Therefore, they are no longer pulling your bones which can lead to Osteopenia or Osteoporosis if left untreated.
+After becoming sedentary for long periods, your muscles are no longer contracted.
+Therefore, they are no longer pulling your bones, leading to Osteopenia or Osteoporosis if left untreated.

-Another common thing that happens when you stop exercising is muscle loss, this also leads to weight gain because there’s less muscle mass in your body now; therefore, you will burn lesser calories even during daily routine activities.
+Another common thing that happens when you stop exercising is muscle loss; this also leads to weight gain because there’s less muscle mass in your body; therefore, you will burn fewer calories even during daily routine activities.

-It will be better if you start with a light workout, choose the exercises that you already know, then gradually go into a more intense workout once your body has fully recovered after a few weeks time.
+Please start with a light workout, choose the exercises you already know, and then gradually go into a more intense workout once your body fully recovers after a few weeks.